loppy1243/cmse401-git/homework/HW4/README.md

 I cannot really begin to explain these results, but Most comparisons were done using `images/earth.png`, since it is the largest and so most intensive work load.
-In the following, I provide commentary on the changes I made along with commands using my (tooling)[Tooling] that produces the relevant data.
+In the following, I provide commentary on the changes I made along with commands using my [tooling](Tooling) that produces the relevant data.
 Descriptions of the timing sets can be found in [Timing Data].

 ## orig vs. row-major